 Dementia is not a single syndrome, but rather a group of syndromes, that can trigger certain aggressive behaviors.
 Adults with dementia may lash out at caregivers and others in response to benign stimuli, while others may become violent out of fear or anxiety stemming from the confusion they are experiencing.

-Treatment for Aggression in Texarkana, AR
+Treatment for aggression offered at Rivervew Behavioral Health Hospital in Texarkana, AR

 Depending on the severity of an individual’s aggression, as well as the possible cause of it, certain forms of care may be recommended.
 Inpatient treatment, for example, is an appropriate type of service for someone who may be at-risk of causing harm to him or herself or others.
 Within this level of care, a person is prevented from causing him or herself injury and is given the support and attention needed to learn to manage anger and other triggers for aggression.
 Various forms of therapy and certain medications may be recommended so that a person can both identify possible triggers for acting out in a violent or verbally hostile manner, and so that an individual can develop skills for controlling angry outbursts in the future.